Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Imputation, Weighting, and Double Robustness under PMAR

 and use $\hat{\beta}_w$ as an estimate of $\beta^*$.
 Many implementations of regression algorithms allow the user to specify such sample weights.
 When the weights are not known in the missingness setting, they can be estimated \citep{cortes2008sample}.
 Practically, when the selection probability $\PP(S=1 | x_i, z_i)$ is nearly zero for particular drawn values $x_i, z_i$, these probabilities are `clipped' (i.e.\ transformed to remain lower bounded by some pre-specified strictly positive value) to reduce variance.
 In the experiments, we consider a linear map of the array of selection probabilities to $[1/20, 1]$, as this yields the best performance among different clipping strategies. \begin{example}[\textit{continued}] The fitted IW regression model is depicted in Figure \ref{fig:ex1:ipw_known_weights}.
 Here, we used the true weights $w(x_i, z_i)$.
 The size of the observed points indicate the associated weight.
 Note that the IW regression only uses the black points (i.e.\ the $(x_i, y_i)$ pairs for which $S_i=1$).

-Comparing to repeated regression (Figure \ref{fig:ex1:imputed_gam}), we see that IW extrapolates poorly, possibly due to the effect of importance weighting on regularization \citep{xu2021understandinga}.
+Comparing to repeated regression (Figure \ref{fig:ex1:imputed_gam}) we see that IW extrapolates poorly, possibly due to the effect of importance weighting on regularization \citep{xu2021understandinga}.
 On the other hand, IW interpolates better than the naive model. \exqed \end{example}

 The idea of weighting observations stems from the Horvitz-Thompson estimator for the population mean \citep{horvitz1952generalization}.
 The use of importance weights in GEE regression in the MAR setting is analysed by \citep{robins1994estimation,robins1995semiparametric}, and its MNAR counterpart is described by \cite{scharfstein1999adjusting}.
+When weighting is performed to correct for confounding bias in causal effect estimation, this is often called \emph{inverse propensity weighting} \citep{hernan2021causal}.
 For weighted SVM- and kernel regression under covariate shift and target shift, see \cite{zhang2013domain}.